 If you're in Halls of Residence you can connect your computer, or one of several supported games consoles, to the network using the wired network point in your room.

 Stay safe online

-Before you arrive you should make sure that all of your devices (PC, laptop, mobile or tablet) that you plan to bring with you have the latest updates and antivirus software installed.
+Make sure that all of your devices (PC, laptop, mobile or tablet) that you use for University-related matters have the latest updates and antivirus software installed.
 If you don't already have antivirus software you can install the University's free antivirus software, Sophos, by visiting antivirus.liverpool.ac.uk.